Top 5 Best Flea Sprays To Buy (**2021 Review**)

 Before you can choose the best flea spray to suit your situation, you first need to consider what you want to use it for.
 Some sprays are 100% safe to use in your home and on the skin of your pets, but others have a more potent chemical base designed to treat larger infestations.

 For example, Pyrethroids are relatively safe to use on dogs, but can be toxic to cats if they include a residual effect.
 Cats are also more susceptible to toxicity with permethrins and natural oils.
-Always read the label of your product carefully to check how to apply the product in safest manner possible.

 Read Also; What’re the best flea collars for cats?